aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/smarttag/_index.md

 Gets the immediate parent of this node.

-If a node has just been created and not yet added to the tree, or if it has been removed from the tree, the parent is null.
+If a node has just been created and not yet added to the tree, or if it has been removed from the tree, the parent is  null .

 **Returns:**
 [CompositeNode](../../com.aspose.words/compositenode) - The immediate parent of this node.
-### getPreviousSibling() {#getPreviousSibling--}
+### getPreviousSibling() {#getPreviousSibling}
 ```
 public Node getPreviousSibling()
 ```

 Gets the node immediately preceding this node.
 If there is no preceding node, a  null  is returned.

 **Returns:**
 [Node](../../com.aspose.words/node) - The node immediately preceding this node.
-### getProperties() {#getProperties--}
+### getProperties() {#getProperties}
 ```
 public CustomXmlPropertyCollection getProperties()
 ```